-We are thrilled to announce our Spring Memorabilia auction!
-With Covid and everything thing that came with it, we have been through a rough couple of years.
-But we’re about to get back out there on the water!
+We are thrilled to announce our November Memorabilia auction!
 We are auctioning off some cool memorabilia to help raise money to cover our expenses.
 We are planning to run at least four and maybe even five times this summer and nothing about these boats is cheap!
 If you think that it costs a lot to fill up your car with regular gas, imagine filling up an 80 gallon hydro tank with 114 octane racing fuel!

-The auction will open at 8am Monday November 7th and will close at 8pm on Saturday November 12th.
+The auction will open at 8am Monday November 4th and will close at Sunday November 10th at 8pm Pacific Time.
 Please review the items and bid generously.
 Every dollar helps.

 The Hydroplane and Raceboat Museum is also the nation's primary resource for historical and educational information on hydroplane racing.
 Our extensive collection of books, magazines, race programs, newspaper, photos, trophies, and other memorabilia dates back to the turn of the last century.
 We have over 200 hours of rare, vintage racing films transferred to videotape, covering hydroplane racing for the 1940s to the present.